-We have entered into employment agreements with each of Geoff MacKay, Erik Ostrowski and Steven Avruch which set forth the initial terms and conditions of each executive's employment with us, including base salary, target annual bonus opportunity and standard employee benefit plan participation.
+We have entered into employment agreements with each of Geoff MacKay, Christopher Mason and Erik Ostrowski which set forth the initial terms and conditions of each executive's employment with us, including base salary, target annual bonus opportunity and standard employee benefit plan participation.
 These employment agreements provide for "at will" employment.
-The material terms of the employment agreements with our 2019 named executive officers are described below.
-The terms "change of control," "cause" and "good reason" referred to below are defined in the applicable employment agreement or separation agreement.
+The material terms of the employment agreements with our 2021 named executive officers are described below.
+The terms "change of control," "cause" and "good reason" referred to below are defined in the applicable agreement.